-Did you know How to Travel for Cheap is searched 1170 times a month on google?
-Even though the cost of travel has reduced over the years, that’s still a lot of people searching for ways to travel cheap – I’m one of them!
-With a small brood, I have no choice if I want to show the world and experience the different cultures that make up our great planet.
+Did you know How to Travel for Cheap is searched 1,170 times a month on Google?
+That’s a lot of people searching for ways to travel cheap – I’m one of them!

 Here are a few ways to travel cheap that can help you see the world on a budget.

 You are going to enjoy reading about How to Travel for Cheap, so pin it now, read it again later

 Pick a cheap country: The starting point for anyone who wants to travel for cheap.
 There are hundreds of lists of cheap countries you can look but I suggest compare its currency value to the one you earn in.
 If you earn in Kuwaiti Dinars, Euros, or British Pounds you should be fine for most places, and if you don’t there are still many countries where you will find

 Follow your friends: Thanks to the advent of the internet and social media we all have friends across the globe.
 They may not be your best friends but staying with them can be a huge budget saver.
 It allows you to spend that saved cash on doing an activity while on vacation which otherwise would have been ruled out due to budget constraints.

 Going in the right season: If you are like me, our holiday travels are based around the school holidays – summer or Christmas time and that’s peak season and expense.
 So now we travel during the mid-term breaks, whether it’s one or two weeks we go.
 That quick break is enough to refresh the spirit.

 Also, travel to popular destinations in the off-season as they are drastically cheaper.
 Think south-east Asia around the monsoon season or Southern Europe in winter.
 Plus the place will be less crowded and the “tourist tax” will be lower.